Skip to main content

 Q: What do you enjoy most about your host city, how’s the quality of life in Cyprus?

 A: I love the peace and quiet, and the fact that we are living in a village and experiencing everyday life rather than living in a holiday resort.
-I feel we have a better quality of life here than we did previously living in the UK, despite the fact that my husband works longer hours.
+I feel we have a better quality of life here than we did in the UK, despite the fact that my husband works longer hours.

 Q: Any negatives?
 What do you miss most about home?